 Severe cyclic is not a fluid service.
-It is a condition where fatigue failures are more likely so that additional precautions against fatigue failure are taken.
-As per ASME B 31.3 it is a conditions applying to specific piping components or joints for which the owner or the designer determines that construction to better resist fatigue loading is warranted.
+It is a condition where fatigue failures are more likely so additional precautions against fatigue failure are taken.
+As per ASME B31.3, it is a condition applying to specific piping components or joints for which the owner or the designer determines that construction to better resist fatigue loading is warranted.
 So, for systems where experience has shown fatigue is a greater concern, such as highly cyclic units, the owner or designer can designate severe cyclic service to get a constructed piping system that is more resistant to fatigue failure.
-So the rules only apply to the specific components or joints, not on complete piping system.
+So the rules only apply to the specific components or joints, not to the complete piping system.

-For further clarifying the subject code clause F301.10.3 specifies that Designating piping as being under severe cyclic conditions should be considered when piping is subjected to both a high stress range and many cycles.
+For further clarification, the subject code clause F301.10.3 specifies that Designating piping as being under severe cyclic conditions should be considered when piping is subjected to both a high-stress range and many cycles.
 The phrase many cycles can be taken as when the stress range factor, f, is less than the maximum, fm.
-The phrase high stress range is normally taken as when the calculated stress range approaches the allowable stress range.
+The phrase high-stress range is normally taken as when the calculated stress range approaches the allowable stress range.
 Examples include piping associated with batch chemical reactors that cycle more frequently than once a day and piping that has a reasonable likelihood of vibrating.

 More conservative approaches to designating piping as being under severe cyclic conditions should be taken when the fluid handled is toxic, flammable, or damaging to human tissue; when failure of the piping would be costly; and also when examination of the piping during operation or normal outages is impracticable.

 If a component or weld is determined to be in severe cyclic conditions, the following additional requirements apply:

 - The rules prohibit the use of less fatigue-resistant components and joints for use with severe cyclic conditions.
 Refer to clause 305.2.3 of B31.3 for pipes that can be used for severe cyclic conditions.